40Digits/FortyDigits.Templating/README.md

 FortyDigits.Templating is a client library targeting .NET 4.5 and above that provides a token string replacement that is wicked fast using DynamicMethods.
-The cost of generating a template with a dynamic render method is expensive, but when you reuse this same instance throughout your application it will quickly pay off.
-The SpeedTest UnitTest is a test that pulls in randomly generated data for 1M people into a ~14KB text template.
-Initial tests have shown this completing in about 8-10 seconds.
+The cost of generating a template with a dynamic render method is expensive, but when you reuse this same instance many times throughout your application it will quickly pay off.

 ## Usage examples